Quantum mechanics from invariance principles

-So far the product $\rho$ is undefined.
-We know it is a derivation because it obeys the Leibniz identity, meaning it forms a Loday algebra \cite{LodayAlg}, but it can be further constrained when considering a principle similar with the principle of relativity.
-Special relativity shows there are no absolute reference frames.
-We can generalize this relativity principle and demand no distinguished points on the configuration space manifold $M$ meaning the laws of nature are invariant under configuration space translations.
-Suppose also that in the tangent bundle the evolution equations is described in general only by a single first order differential equation.
-The dynamics in this case is trivial and we eliminate this case from further consideration.
-Alternatively, this case can be eliminated by demanding the freedom to choose initial conditions.
+So far the product $\alpha$ is undefined.
+We know it is a derivation because it obeys the Leibniz identity, meaning it forms a Loday algebra \cite{LodayAlg}, but it can be further proved that the product $\alpha$ is skew-symmetric.
+In turn this shows that the product $\sigma$ is symmetric.